dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/athena.md

 `dlt` internal tables are saved as Iceberg tables.

 ### Data types
 Athena tables store timestamps with millisecond precision and with that precision we generate parquet files.
 Mind that Iceberg tables have microsecond precision.

-Athena does not support JSON filed so JSON is stored as string.
+Athena does not support JSON fields so JSON is stored as string.

+> ❗**Athena does not support TIME columns in parquet files**. `dlt` will fail such jobs permanently.
+Convert `datetime.time` objects to `str` or `datetime.datetime` to load them.

 ### Naming Convention
 We follow our snake_case name convention.
 Mind the following: